 Afterwards I open my eyes and turn on the light.
 Depending on where I am in my cycle, I might opt for doing some affirmations here.
 Sometimes I skip it.
 When I do it, it takes just a couple of minutes.

 Deciding for or against affirmations cycle related might sound weird to you.
 But if you are female with a cycle that actually might make a lot of sense for you, too.
 For further information let me refer you to the book “The optimized woman*“.
-I am planning on writing a more in depth review about it soon.

 The visualization exercise happens sometimes, but I am not very consistent with it, to be honest.
 Definitely room for improvement there, as I can tell a huge difference in my mood when I do it.
 Honestly, it is worth doing it just for that.
 Putting yourself mentally in the situation where everything is perfect, you reached your goals, feeling what it feels like… It is like a mini vacation and huge mood booster.
 I am also doing visualizations with some physical goals.
 Difficult Yoga poses, to be specific.
 Simply out of curiosity, if this will get me closer to the poses without actually physically practicing them.
 I just like experiments.